 In order to answer this, we must first understand how are minds work, starting with our emotions…

 So what exactly is an emotion?
 It’s just how we feel at a particular time, right?
 Well, apparently emotions are far more complex than that.
 Emotions are not a single entity, existing in, and of, only themselves; they are in fact, an amalgamation, of “Thoughts”, “Feelings”, “Bodily Sensations”, and “Impulses”.
-While you may say that there is one overarching “feeling”, for example, you might describe yourself as feeling, exhausted, sad, tense, angry… this “general mood”, or “state of mind”,
+While you may say that there is one overarching “feeling”, for example, you might describe yourself as feeling, exhausted, sad, tense, angry… this “general mood”, or “state of mind”, is the combination of each of these constituent components, created when your mind fuses each of them together.

 As Mark Williams and Danny Penman (The authors of the book) put it,

 Consequently, a vicious and negative cycle can emanate from a single thought, or a few moments of sadness.
-Whether it’s the moment of sadness which triggers an upsetting thought, which then leads to more feelings of sadness, or an upsetting thought which triggers a feeling of
+Whether it’s the moment of sadness which triggers an upsetting thought, which then leads to more feelings of sadness, or an upsetting thought which triggers a feeling of sadness, leading to more upsetting thoughts, both can ignite an interplay of feelings and thoughts, which feed of one another and perpetuate to drag you into further sadness.

 This cycle can occur with all moods and emotions, such as “stress”, “anxiety”, “fear”, etc.

 Thoughts and feelings are parts of emotions that happen in the mind, however the interconnectivity between the mind and body means that our “bodily sensations” and “impulses” (the other components of an emotion) can also get involved in this cycle in exactly the same way.
-Our body and mind are constantly sharing emotional information, what we feel in our body is heavily influenced by our thoughts and emotions, and visa versa, our feelings and thoughts can be coloured by what we experience in our
+Our body and mind are constantly sharing emotional information, what we feel in our body is heavily influenced by our thoughts and emotions, and visa versa, our feelings and thoughts can be coloured by what we experience in our bodies.

 It’s an intricate, interrelated system, whereby changes in one component can set off a chain reaction, which can develop into a self-perpetuating cycle.

 Nevertheless, there is no need to fear!
-Whilst the last few paragraphs have surely painted a gloomy sky, filled with troublesome looking clouds (and potentially set of an emotional shit storm in
+Whilst the last few paragraphs have surely painted a gloomy sky, filled with troublesome looking clouds (and potentially set of an emotional shit storm in you, the reader’s mind), those clouds are soon to part, as the ray of light that is Mindfulness is primed to shine through and remind us that such clouds need not become permanent fixtures in our mind’s sky.

 As troubling as these emotions are, and as easily and as quickly as they can create a downward spiral, Mindfulness teaches us that they are transient, they will pass eventually if we allow them to.
 It is the way we tend to deal with them that is the problem and is what causes them to stick around.